What's new

 Stone walls and foundation stones of a yagura, a castle tower.

 The considerably deep dried moat was located on the northern side of the main enclosure.
-Although the size of the castle was small, with marshes in the east and west it seems to have been quite a stronghold.
+Although the size of the castle was small, with marshes in the east and west, it seems to have been quite a stronghold.

-The main enclosure as seen from the north.
+The main enclosure seen from the north.

 The Shinkansen runs along the north side of the castle.

-Suruga Bay and Izu Peninsula as seen from the main enclosure.
+Suruga Bay and the Izu Peninsula as seen from the main enclosure.
 What would have been Hōjō Soun's thoughts on this vista?

 There are plans to maintain the former castle grounds as a historical park.
 I suppose that these days there are many places where castles from the Sengoku Period are frantically restored.